CIOSC/CAS-Digital-Credentials/scheme/objects/objca-digital-credential.md

 ### Determination of Activities and Methods of Test

 * Provide a description of activities undertaken and [methods of test](./methods-of-tests.md). used to btain information regarding the fulfillment of the conformity assessment requirements.

+Methods of test SHOULD include one or more the following:

+* Black box testing
+* Automated testing where feasible
+* Manual testing with documented scripts

 ## Part 2: Object of Conformity Asssessment Requirements

+1. The relevant specifications or standards used for the method of test SHALL published by a recognized body.
+These MAY include one or several of the following:
+    * JSON
+    * JSON-LD
+    * W3C VC Data Model
+2. A test plan that demonstrate conformance to the relevant specification or standard.
+The test plan should be sufficiently detailed to include specific test cases with specific inputs, outputs, execution conditions, testing procedures and expected results.
-1. A demonstrable use case SHALL be provided to illustrate how the object of conformity behaves in context.
+3. Use cases SHALL be provided to illustrate how the digital credential behaves in context.
+Thes MAY include one or several of the following:
-2. A description of the components being assessed SHALL be provided that demonstrates the object of conformity assessment
+    * Issue Credential
+    * Present Credential.
+    * Store Credential.
+    * Verify Credential
+    * Retrieve Credential
+    * Revoke Credential

-3. A digital credential SHALL be composed of three components:
+4. A digital credential SHALL be composed of three components:
     * Credential metadata: One or more Credential Attributes that describe the properties or characteristics of the Credential;
     * Credential payload: A set of one or more Claims asserted about one or more Subjects; and
     * Credential proofs: One or more methods or mechanisms that are used to verify that the Issuer authored the Credential and that the Credential has not been tampered with.
-4. A digital credentials SHALL be tamper-evident.
+5. A digital credentials SHALL be tamper-evident.
-5. The authorship of a digital credential SHALL be cryptographically verifiable.
+6. The authorship of a digital credential SHALL be cryptographically verifiable.
-6. A digital credential format SHALL demonstrate conformity to one or several of the following specifications
-    * JSON
-    * JSON-LD
-    * W3C VC Data Model
 7. A digital credential SHALL demonstrate that it can be stored within and presented from a minimum of two independent implementations.
-8. A diigtal credential SHALL demonstrate that it can be cryptograhically verified using a minimum of two independent implementations.
+8. A digtal credential SHALL demonstrate that it can be cryptograhically verified using a minimum of two independent implementations.

 ## Part 3: Determination of Outputs, Review and Attestation